regnull/ubikom/README.md

 For this prototype, we use the following architecture:

-* Identity service, which is tasked with registering private keys, unique names and addresses
+* *Identity service*, which is tasked with registering private keys, unique names and addresses
-* Dump service, which accepts any valid messages address to any users, and stores them until the recipient comes to retrieve them.
+* *Dump service*, which accepts any valid messages address to any users, and stores them until the recipient comes to retrieve them.
-* Email client proxy which allows any email client to retrieve and send messages.
+* *Email client proxy* which allows any email client to retrieve and send messages.
 The proxy handles the identity verification and encryption.

 ### Aside - the "at" addresses

 Every email address comes in bob@server format.
 Now that we talk about global identity, the "@server" part becomes obsolete - and it's no surprise that many services just use the username, or @bob handle.
-We have to comply with the email address format, but we want to de-emphasize the "at" part, so we will use the simple possible format, bob@x.
+We have to comply with the email address format, but we want to de-emphasize the "at" part, so we will use the simplest possible format, bob@x.
 Yes, this is the user name followed by the "at" symbol and the letter x.
 We use x because it's cool, and because it looks like we just cancelled the whole service part - we put a cross in its place.

 ## Testing the prototype

-But enough theory, let's see how the prototype works.
+But enough talk, let's see how the prototype works.
 Before we do this, here's a necessary disclaimer:

 **This is a prototype.
 It's not production-ready yet.
 Use it at your own risk.
 Things are likely to change in future, which includes changes breaking current functionality.
 The database can also be reset, wiping out whatever names you have registered.**